-Last summer I made these strawberry limeade slushies, and they were a huge hit with our kiddos.
-There is something so refreshing about mixing fruit, juice, and ice in a blender.
-So when I saw boxes of raspberries on sale at our grocery store, I couldn’t resist picking up a few boxes.
+Last summer I made these strawberry limeade slushies and this cherry lemonade.
+They are both so tasty!
+So when I saw boxes of raspberries on sale at our grocery store, I couldn't resist picking up a few boxes.

 And since I know that the fruit monsters in our house would devour those raspberries if I left them alone for too long, I whipped up a fun new slushie that same day.

 One of my favorite morning or afternoon snacks are these raspberry orange frozen yogurt bowls.
 The creamy yogurt topped with fruit and granola is just so good.
 Since that combo worked so well in the yogurt bowl, I knew adding orange juice to these slushies was going be amazing!

 I did add a little bit of honey to add some sweetness to our raspberry orange slushies.
 Feel free to leave that out if you like your drinks a little more on the tart side.

 You could also use your favorite lemon lime soda pop instead of the water and honey!
 Or add a splash of vodka or rum for a fun adult drink!
 The possibilities with this easy drink are endless!